bentoml/BentoVLLM/pixtral-12b-2409/README.md

 <div align="center">
-    <h1 align="center">Self-host mistralai/Pixtral-12B-2409 with vLLM and BentoML</h1>
+    <h1 align="center">Self-host Pixtral 12B 2409 with vLLM and BentoML</h1>
 </div>

-This is a BentoML example project, showing you how to serve and deploy mistralai/Pixtral-12B-2409 using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.
+This is a BentoML example project, showing you how to serve and deploy Pixtral 12B 2409 using [vLLM](https://vllm.ai), a high-throughput and memory-efficient inference engine.

 See [here](https://docs.bentoml.com/en/latest/examples/overview.html) for a full list of BentoML example projects.

 💡 This example is served as a basis for advanced code customization, such as custom model, inference logic or vLLM options.
 For simple LLM hosting with OpenAI compatible endpoint without writing any code, see [OpenLLM](https://github.com/bentoml/OpenLLM).

 ## Prerequisites

-- You have gained access to mistralai/Pixtral-12B-2409 on [Hugging Face](https://huggingface.co/mistralai/Pixtral-12B-2409).
+- You have gained access to `mistralai/Pixtral-12B-2409` on [Hugging Face](https://huggingface.co/mistralai/Pixtral-12B-2409).
 - If you want to test the Service locally, we recommend you use an Nvidia GPU with at least 16G VRAM.

 ## Install dependencies